React Component Architecture & Lifecycle

 // Props:

-// - buttonText: The text for the button that opens the modal.
+// - buttonText: Label for the toggle button.

-// - children: The content to be displayed inside the modal.
+// - children: The content to be displayed inside.

 export default function Modal({ buttonText, children }) {